Nostalgic Essay (personal): 1,500 words maximum

 3. Rhymed Poetry: Poems use figurative language, sound, and rhythm to tell a story, or to evoke imagination or an emotion.
 A single line is called a verse.
 Verses grouped together make a stanza.
 Any length.

-4. Unrhymed Poetry: Free verse uses the effects of rhythm and sound to create a story, mood or emotion.
+4. Unrhymed Poetry: Unrhymed poems use the effects of rhythm and sound to create a story, mood, or emotion.
 Contains one or more stanzas.
 Any length.

 5. Nostalgic Essay (personal): This is a first-person narrative that focuses on one of the author's real life experiences.
 1,500 words maximum.